luis-orantes/doc-dev-notes/notes/english/mobile/ios/install/xcode/README.md

 > You will probably need to have your Mac updated to the latest version of macOS.
 > If your Mac is old and it can't update to he latest macOS version, download an older version of Xcode (the top that works in your Mac) from https://xcodereleases.com/

+When the package is downloaded double click on it and drag the uncompressed Xcode to the Application folder.